 If you’re not hiring at the time a résumé is submitted, make a note of it and save it for a later date.

 Once you pull together a list of qualified résumés and schedule interviews, there are two foolproof ways of weeding out the lazy, the entitled, and the underqualified:

 No one is a fan of an interview test, but qualified applicants who are serious about the job will sit down and finish it.
 Include questions that cover certain scenarios, like how one would react during a rush of orders, or specific skills (for instance, How do you make a bechamel sauce?
 Or Do you think a cook needs mathematical skills?)
 While cooking expertise is preferred, what you really want in a line cook is work ethic.
 Depending on the answers given during the interview test, you’ll know if someone has one.

-That’s why you want to also check a candidate’s work history.
-Call previous employers and double check that the information given is accurate.
+That’s why you also want to check a candidate’s work history.
+Call previous employers and double-check that the information given is accurate.
 Ask these four questions:

 - How did the candidate take feedback?